 The higher protein and mineral content urges the horse to drink up more water, making sure dehydration is not a problem.
 Hitting two birds with one stone!

-Hay rich in fiber makes sure that the horse’s digestive system is working smoothly.
+Hay is rich in fiber and makes sure that the horse’s digestive system is working smoothly.
 The fiber holds up water as it passes through the gut, slimming the chances of any blockage in the tract.